 If you have a hidden disability such as anxiety, autism or ADHD, we offer a ’Show consideration’ card.
 This allows you faster access to the ride and means less time queuing.

-If you are eligible for a ’Show consideration’ card, we ask you and your responsible helper to contact our Information Centre to fill out a form and be issued with a ’Show consideration’ card.
+If you are eligible for a ’Show consideration’ card, we ask you and your responsible helper to contact our Information Centre inside the LEGOLAND park to fill out a form and be issued with a ’Show consideration’ card.
 You will also get a stamp on your hand.
 Show this along with the card at the ride for quicker access.

-The ’Show consideration’ form may also be downloaded here, so you can fill it out at home and hand it in at our Information Centre when you arrive.
+The ’Show consideration’ form may also be downloaded here, so you can fill it out at home and hand it in at our Information Centre inside the LEGOLAND park when you arrive.

 Disabled persons and ’Show consideration’ card bearers will be able to go on many rides, but some attractions will be unavailable to you for safety reasons.